 - List achievements that you are very proud of.
 For example, this might include the development of open-source tools; published academic papers; etc.

 - Please point out 1-2 potential research questions of your interest, about which you might consider writing your final MSc thesis.

 Grading scale: 1-5.
 Candidate must collect at least 2.5 points to continue.

 NB!
 It is important to properly cite any sources (quotations, publications, ideas which are not your own etc.) used in your motivation letter, because to do otherwise would be plagiarism and result in disqualification.

 Questionnaire type of test (mostly multiple choice answers) is a simple Google form.
 After you have completed the questionnaire, you will be given access to a virtual lab environment.

 A good Internet connection is recommended in order to access the virtual lab.
 The virtual lab is cloud-based so no special hardware or software is required.
 More detailed information will be sent to your email after completing the initial questionnaire.

 After completing both parts of the online test (questionnaire and simulation) you will be informed by e-mail whether you passed the test and may proceed for the online interview or whether your application will no longer be considered.
 The purpose of the interview is to verify the candidate's suitability for the programme.
-This is to ensure your success in this programme.
-We are trying to understand your academic potential, motivation and suitability for your chosen course.
+We are trying to understand your academic potential, motivation and suitability for your chosen specialisation.
 For this reason, the interview will include some technical questions.